 - A friend or partner telling you they can hear or see you grinding at night

 - Increased tooth pain or sensitivity

-- TMJ pain.
-(TMJ is a disorder of the temporomandibular joint, which connects your lower jaw to the base of your skull in two points and is responsible for helping you chew, speak, and open your mouth to breathe.
+- TMJ pain (TMJ is a disorder of the temporomandibular joint, which connects your lower jaw to the base of your skull in two points.
+This joint is responsible for helping you chew, speak, and open your mouth to breathe.
 Pain can present as jaw joint pain, ear pain, neck pain, or even a headache.)